How can I get an application and information?

 Do you have microwave or refrigerator rentals available?

 We do not have microwave rentals available.
-If you are interested in renting a mini fridge, you can do so through the cashiers window in the Hedges Complex.
+If you are interested in renting a mini fridge, you can do so through the Cashier's Office located on the first floor of Miller Dining Commons.
 The cost for this is $35/semester or $60/academic year.

 How do I use the laundry facilities in my hall?